PRESIDENT (Since 2006)

 Founded in 1905 in Monroe, Michigan, by the Sisters, Servants of the Immaculate Heart of Mary (IHM), Marygrove was later relocated to Detroit, Michigan, in 1927.
 Marygrove has six buildings that sit on 53 acres of trees and beautiful landscape.

 Marygrove College is a private, liberal arts, co-educational institution with three semesters: Fall, Winter and Summer.

-The Higher Learning Commission (HLC) is an independent corporation and one of two commission members of the North Central Association of Colleges and Schools (NCA), which is one of six regional institutional accreditors in the United States.
+The Higher Learning Commission (HLC) is an independent corporation and one of two commission members of the Higher Learning Commission of Colleges and Schools (NCA), which is one of six regional institutional accreditors in the United States.

 Marygrove has the approval of the State of Michigan Department of Education for its teacher certification programs.

 Graduate: 12 Major Programs

 Graduate Enrollment (Master in the Art of Teaching online): 980

 Part-time Faculty: 182

 Affiliation: National Association of Intercollegiate Athletics (NAIA), United States Collegiate Athletic Association (USCAA)